 Sixth through Eighth Grade

-Like the Association for Middle School Level Education (AMLE), we believe middle school learning experiences must be developmentally responsive, challenging, empowering, and equitable.
+We believe Middle School learning experiences must be developmentally responsive, challenging, empowering, and equitable.
 Our teachers and students engage in active, purposeful learning.
 All students participate in rigorous and developmentally sensitive curricula; our foundational core studies include: reading, writing, language arts, mathematics, laboratory science, history, geography, civics, and Spanish language.
 Students advance essential reading and writing strategies, acquire specialized vocabulary and content-specific knowledge, and expand their adeptness with mathematics and scientific inquiry, and develop academic strategies and skills.
 Students connect new information to what they already know, gaining confidence in their abilities to reason, make decisions, solve problems, and communicate.